EighteenZi/rocksdb_wiki/Terminology.md

 **SST File** (**Data file** / **SST table**): SST stands for Sorted Sequence Table.
 They are persistent files storing data.
 In the file keys are usually organized in sorted order so that a key or iterating position can be identified through a binary search.

+**Index** The index on the data blocks in a SST file.
+It is persisted as an index block in the SST file.
+The default index format is the binary search index.

+**Partitioned Index** The binary search index block partitioned to multiple smaller blocks.
+See https://github.com/facebook/rocksdb/wiki/Partitioned-Index-Filters

 **LSM-tree**: See the definition in https://en.wikipedia.org/wiki/Log-structured_merge-tree RocksDB is LSM-tree-based storage engine.

 **Write-Ahead-Log (WAL)** or **log**: A log file used to recover data that is not yet flushed to SST files, during DB recovery.
 See https://github.com/facebook/rocksdb/wiki/Write-Ahead-Log-File-Format